Beneficial Ownership Information Report: Guide to BOI Reporting Requirements and Meaning for Business Owners

 Who is required to report company applicants?

-Only business entities created on January 1, 2024, or after will need to report information about company applicants.
+Only business entities created on January 1, 2024, or after must report information about company applicants.
 Business entities in existence before 2024 do not need to report company applicant information.

 When is the Beneficial Ownership Information report due?

-When the Beneficial Ownership Information report is due depends on when you formed your entity.
-For entities created prior to January 1, 2024, the report is due by January 1, 2025.
-No reports were accepted prior to January 1, 2024.
+For entities created before January 1, 2024, FinCEN recently pushed back the BOIR deadline to January 13, 2025 (see update above).
+Initially, the report was due by January 1, 2025.
+No reports were accepted before January 1, 2024.

 How much does it cost to file a Beneficial Owner report?

 FinCEN does not charge anything to file the BOI report through their online portal.
-However, if you prefer to utilize a third-party filing service, there may be a cost associated.
+However, if you prefer to use a third-party filing service, there may be an associated cost.
 Fees for third-party services, such as Block Advisors Beneficial Ownership Information Reporting service, will vary.

-What penalties may be incurred for not filing a Beneficial Ownership Information report?
+What penalties may be incurred for not filing a BOI report?

-The penalties for failure to comply with the Corporate Transparency Act are serious and something you should be aware of.
+The penalties for failure to comply with the Corporate Transparency Act are severe and something you should be aware of.
 There are three types of reporting violations that are subject to penalty:

 For failing to file a report or providing false information, individuals could be subject to a fine of $500 per day, up to $10,000, and up to 2 years in prison.